 - Right policy setup,

 - Communication with travelers in cases of emergency,

 - Listening to the feedback,

-Companies need to review their policy set-up regularly.
-Without the right policy, you won’t be able to minimize travelling risk and develop a risk management strategy.
-The procedure can also contain the list of high-risk destinations, safer routes, any travelling limitations of any kind.
+Companies need to review their policy setup regularly.
+Without the right policy, you won’t be able to minimize traveling risk and develop a risk management strategy.
+The procedure can also contain the list of high-risk destinations, safer routes, any traveling limitations of any kind.